mvysny/kotlin-unsigned-jvm/README.md

 * Those classes do not support unsigned Kotlin types directly;
 * Those classes always use `Endian.Big`.

+What about Kotlin's built-in [ByteArray.setUIntAt()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native/set-u-int-at.html)?

+* It's only for Kotlin/Native, it's not available in Kotlin/JVM
+* The endianness is undocumented, which is a big issue.

 ## Releasing

 To release the library to Maven Central: